ices-tools-prod/icesAdvice/README.md

 icesAdvice
 ======

-icesAdvice implements functions that are related to the advisory work of [ICES (International Council for the Exploration of the Sea)](http://www.ices.dk/Pages/default.aspx).
+icesAdvice provides functions that are related to the advisory work of [ICES (International Council for the Exploration of the Sea)](http://www.ices.dk/Pages/default.aspx).

 icesAdvice is implemented as an [R](https://www.r-project.org) package and